Leoreoreo/EGcomp-Final-Project-Web/README.md

 # Engineering Computing Project

-Welcome to the repository for the Engineering Computing project!
 This project focuses on visualizing traveling data and creating a website to display the results.

 ## Project Description